maksim-volkmann/temptest/readme.md

 $${\color{red}\text{This is the easier way to get color red!}}$$

 > [!NOTE]
 > Highlights information that users should take into account, even when skimming.
+Highlights information that users should take into account, even when skimming.

 > [!TIP]
 > Press `control` to exit the virtual machine.
+Press `control` to exit the virtual machine.
+Press `control` to exit the virtual machine.
+Press `control` to exit the virtual machine.
+Press `control` to exit the virtual machine.
+Press `control` to exit the virtual machine.
+Press `control` to exit the virtual machine.
+Press `control` to exit the virtual machine.
+Press `control` to exit the virtual machine.
+Press `control` to exit the virtual machine.

 > [!IMPORTANT]
 > Crucial information necessary for users to succeed.